 Think of your period as your monthly check-in.
 You should have it, it should be painless, with little to no impact on your daily routine.
 Yet, this isn’t how it goes for so many of us.
 Sometimes I only feel like I get one good week a month after all is said and done.
 As a whole, we need to be checking in with ourselves as athletes and women participating in high-intensity fitness, that things are in working order.

 Most, if not all of my friends are on birth control in some form.
 While I totally understand the need for this I do not understand the absence of a period, for any reason.
 Studies show that women who lead sedentary lives tend to experience long and painful periods.
-On the opposite end of the spectrum women, who participate in high-intensity exercise or have a body fat less than 22% experience amenorrhea- or the absence of a period.
+On the opposite end of the spectrum women, who participate in high-intensity exercise or have a body fat of less than 22% experience amenorrhea- or the absence of a period.
 Neither situation is ideal.
+We're going to discuss if you should be exercising during your period and what is going on with your body during that time.

 Should You CrossFit On Your Period?

-Yes you should.
-What matters more is the type of exercise you’re doing.
+Yes, you should be exercising during your period.
+What matters more than "if" you should be exercising during your period is the type of exercise you’re doing.
 One week before your period your BMR (basal metabolic rate) hits an all-time low.
-This is an excellent time to incorporate high-intensity training or CrossFit in the form metcons, sprints, and going for a heavy PR’s in your routine in order to counteract this change and boost your metabolism.
+This is an excellent time to incorporate high-intensity training or CrossFit in the form of metcons, sprints, and going for heavy PR’s in your routine in order to counteract this change and boost your metabolism.

 During the first half of your cycle, you need less insulin in order to keep blood glucose levels stabilized and carbohydrates are used more efficiently, therefore keep your carbs moderate to low.
 During this time carbohydrates are used more efficiently by your body because of the influence of estrogen and progesterone on cortisol and the ways in which your body utilizes and stores fuel.
 [R]